BirdiePeep/VRCAvatarActions/README.md

 Now you are ready to upload your avatar!

 ## ScriptableObject Types
 - **Menu** - A set of actions tied to the avatar's expression menu.
-Create toggles, buttons, sub-menus, etc.
+(Toggles, buttons, sub-menus, etc...).
 - **Basic** - Actions with no default trigger conditions.
 They are either always running or can have a custom set of triggers.
+(Idles, AFKs, etc...)
 - **Gestures** - Actions tied directly to gestures.
 These actions don't have exit states, as they quickly transition from one action to another.
-(Examples: Idle animations, AFK animations, etc...)
 - **Viseme** - Actions tied directly to visemes.
 These actions don't have exit states, as they quickly transition from one action to another.